open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/sap-hana/cli.md

 ### Python Requirements

-To run the MySQL ingestion, you will need to install:
+To run the SAP Hana ingestion, you will need to install:

 ```bash
 pip3 install "openmetadata-ingestion[sap-hana]"